What do you learn in this master's programme?

 The strengths of our Master of Science in Marine and Lacustrine Science and Management

 - A wide spectrum of disciplines related to marine and lacustrine science and management are covered

-- Research and fieldwork combined.
+- Research and fieldwork are combined.
 Discover the diversity and complexity of life and processes in oceans, seas, lakes and estuaries through a balanced mix of formal teaching and practical exercises.

-- This master is recognised as an ICP (International Course Programme).
+- This master's is recognised as an ICP (International Course Programme).
 Therefore, targeted and well-developed trajectories are possible in cooperation with Southern partners: applying science and management skills to solve global and local challenges and aligning with the UN's sustainable development goals.

 Your ticket to a fascinating career

 Our programme is designed to offer strong fundamental and applied knowledge for the scientific research and management of aquatic systems.
 It prepares you for an active role in research, policy and management.
 In other words, it's your ticket to a fascinating professional world and perhaps the start of an international career.
 The integration of multidisciplinary knowledge into the master programme is valuable, and will allow graduates to make a significant contribution in various jobs related to marine and lacustrine sciences, anywhere in the world.